jonkarrer/capstone-project/README.md

     to assign each item with the picture url. this doesnt render on gh pages however.
     [x] passed the close item button to the ExpandMenuItem as a prop.
 I passed an entire JSX object through as a friggin prop. called it children and placed it inside the component. this allowed the JSX object to access the proper hook.
+[x] Make MobileCart component function
+    [x] make the height fixed, set translateY to -px.
+On cart click, reverse the translate to show cart. fix cart button with justify start property.
+[x] populate with orders
+    [x] create a global array to store objects in.
+When "add to cart" is clicked, we need to move the price, name, and count of items to the shopping cart component and multiply price and count.
+    [x] make a prop called addToCart. this will be a react node, JSX, with a click funtion that has acess to the "close expnadedItemButton" so when you click that the pop up closes.
+    [x] put the {addToCart} prop into ExpandMenuItem component.
+Wrap that prop in a div that has a click event.
+    This can access the counter variable and used to add the item to the cart.
+Essesntially, on click, both events fire.
+One to add item to cart and one to close the pop up.
+[] create a subtotal,tax, and total